top of page

 • Specific limitations on size, height, and materials

-Properties in designated areas such as conservation areas or national parks may have additional restrictions.
-It's advisable to consult with a professional architect or planning consultant to navigate potential complexities and ensure compliance with local regulations.
+Properties in designated areas, such as conservation areas and Areas of Outstanding Natural Beauty (AONBs), will have additional restrictions.
+It's advisable to consult with a professional architectural designer or planning consultant to navigate potential complexities and ensure compliance with local regulations.

 Detailed information can be found on the GOV website: Permitted Development Rights for Householders.